The Real Cost of a Home Addition in the DMV

 Carrying costs - If you're financing, interest adds up during construction.

-What Actually Matters More Than Cost
+What Matters More Than the Price Per Square Foot

 1. Does it solve your problem?